Regularitee/KawaiiMaidMod/README.md

 - Cute uniforms!
 Maids, nuns, school uniforms, underwear, stockings, etc.
 - Transforming weapons!
 High-end weapons that can bring melee fighting on par with the advanced fusion/laser weapons some mods introduce.
 - A remote-access store!
 Accessed remotely via special teleporter device, you can send packages of raw material to them to gain currency, which you can in turn use to buy their products.
-- Three new starts.
+- Three new starts!
 (Maid, nun, schoolgirl)

 Nearly all items use the "cute" prefix to make them easily identifiable from base game or other mods' items.